 Hardy Ridge from the Upper Hardy Trail.

-We once again faced a choice at this junction.
 The left fork would have been slightly longer by leading us around the back side of a knoll and making a 180 degree turn following the east side of the ridge toward The Saddle.

 We turned right opting for the slightly shorter route to The Saddle.